Skip to main content

 Our quarterly review of borrowers consists of a report request sent by Trine to the borrower containing financial and general operational updates for the company.
 This is assessed together with a quarterly update meeting with the borrower to produce an updated quarterly assessment where we identify any potential risk we want to monitor closer for the next quarter.

-Updates and Governance
+Updates and governance

 The risk assessment is updated at least annually as part of the annual review of the credit policy and is adopted by the Board of Directors of Trine.
 The risk assessment is continuously updated and improved based on the data we collect on our portfolio and the market in general.